 Step 3: Stain and Sand the Boards

-You can certainly stain the open shelves after you install them, but I like to do it before.
+You can stain the open shelves after installing them, but I like to do it before.
 That way I don’t have to worry about getting stain on the walls.
 I used a stain from Olympic called Driftwood Gray.

 I used a clean rag to wipe the stain on the 1x12s and 1x3s.
 Then I let the boards dry completely before sanding with s fine sanding block.
 Then I applied a coat of satin polyurethane.